Boynton Beach Family & Divorce Attorney

 Q. How much will my divorce cost?

-At the Law Office of Taryn G. Sinatra, P.A., we pride ourselves on affordability while still delivering top-quality legal services.
-We also offer unbundled services and limited representation where you only pay for what you need and are only charged one low flat rate.
-We can discuss costs with you at our initial consultation.
-After we have met with you and understand the issues in your case, we’ll be able to provide you with a description of the most affordable fee structure for you along with an estimate or range of what your divorce might cost.
+At the Law Office of Taryn G. Sinatra, P.A., we pride ourselves in delivering top-quality legal services.
+After we have met with you and understand the issues in your case, we’ll be able to provide you with details on what to expect for legal services, with short- and long-range projections considered.

 Q. Can I still use credit cards and joint bank accounts during the divorce?